Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Full Council of Hammersmith and Fulham convened on Wednesday 28 January 2026 to discuss a range of financial and operational matters, including the Council Tax Support Scheme for 2026/27 and the Council Tax base for the same year.
-The meeting also included a review of the Council's Constitution and the Annual Report of the Audit Committee for 2024/25.
-Several special motions were also scheduled for discussion, covering topics from Black History Month to environmental investment.
+The Full Council of Hammersmith & Fulham met on Wednesday 28 January 2026, approving the Council Tax Support Scheme for 2026/27 and the Council Tax base and collection rate for the same year.
+The meeting also saw the adoption of several special motions, including one celebrating Black History Month and another on strengthening public safety through CCTV investment.

 Council Tax Support Scheme 2026/27